-If you read about the Marches Mosses here on this website, or follow the Mosses on Twitter, you’ll know that peat bogs are an important feature of the Earth’s environment.
+If you have read about the Marches Mosses here on this website, or followed the Mosses on Twitter, you’ll know that peat bogs are an important feature of the Earth’s environment.
 They store carbon, helping to fight the climate crisis; they are a valuable habitat for creatures and plants that make their homes on them.
 In fact, many bog plants and animals depend completely on the acidic nature of peatlands to thrive.
 Healthy peatbogs also store vast amounts of water which helps to slow the flow of water off the Mosses, helping to reduce flooding downstream.

 The Mosses have been changed by human activities over the centuries.
 Peatcutting changed them dramatically, but huge swathes of bog were also drained to create new fertile land for farming.
 And drains have had a significant influence on the areas of moss that remain.
 Yep, we said drains.